Bazie Armand

-Armand Bazié (born March 20, 1992), is an Ivorian professional footballer who plays as a midfielder for Abu Salem in the Libyan Premier League.
+Armand Bazié (born March 20, 1992) is an Ivorian professional footballer who plays as a midfielder.

 Career

 Known for his dogged displays in the middle of the park, Bazié began his career in India with Rainbow AC in 2017–18 Calcutta Premier Division.
-His good performance in the CFL caught the attention of East Bengal officials, and he was signed by East Bengal ahead of the 2017-18 I-League season.
+His good performance in the CFL caught the attention of East Bengal officials, and he was signed by East Bengal ahead of the 2017–18 I-League season.

 For some problems (salary), East Bengal released Bazié in January 2018, after losing twice against arch-rivals Mohun Bagan in I-League.
 However, it did not take long for Bazié to find a new home, as he was scouted by Minerva Punjab, with whom he eventually won the title.

 After a fruitful short stint with Minerva Punjab, he returned to Kolkata and joined Mohammedan Sporting for the 2018–19 CFL.

 In September 2018, Bazie signed with newly promoted I-League club Real Kashmir F.C. where he has played almost all matches in 2018–19 season and scored 6goals.
 His brilliant performance in season 2018–19 season earned him a contract for season 2019–20.

 On 20 October 2020, Bazie signed with Goan team Churchill Brothers for 2020–21 season of I-League.
 Bazie was named captain of the team for entire season and Churchill Brothers finished runner up in I-League.

 In April 2021, Bazie was signed by a Libyan Premier League team Abu Salem for second half of the season.